 Our beliefs influence the way we think and live.
 Discover our top selection of articles about beliefs to assist your writing, including prompts to inspire you.

 Ponder this: What came first, the chicken or the egg?
 If you answered the egg because the chicken was once an egg, who popped out the egg unless it was a grown chicken?
 If you answered the chicken, then wasn’t that chicken once an egg?

 This question can be answered in many ways, such as Aristotle’s philosophical deduction that “actuality always comes before potentiality;” thus, the actual chicken existed before the potential egg.
 However, science argues that the egg came first, evolving from a hybrid between fowls that are not yet domesticated chickens.

 The chicken or egg debate is just one exciting topic that opposing sides can continue to defend and prove.
 This is one of the wonders of believing or trusting something you consider true.
-To better grapple with this concept and create an article about this subject, feel free to read essays about beliefs.
+To better grapple with this concept and create an article about this subject, feel free to read essays about beliefs and essays about values.

 - 5 Example Articles

 - 1. Scientific Faith: Belief in Science Increases in the Face of Stress and Existential Anxiety by Miguel Farias

 - 2. What Actually Is a Belief?
 And Why Is It So Hard To Change?
 By Ralph Lewis, M.D.